monstagorilla/ITACoreLibs/README.md

 ### License

 This projects does not include any source code.
-See license file of the corresponding submodules.
+See license file of the corresponding submodules / subfolders.

 ### Quick build guide